The Energetics of Content Creation in an AI World

 But when everyone can suddenly generate unlimited content, something interesting happens.
 Volume stops being impressive.

-The posts where someone is actually thinking.
+The posts where you can tell someone is actually thinking.

 The ones that sound like a real person wrote them.